react-bootstrap-table/react-bootstrap-table2/docs/filter-props.md

 ### selectFilter.getFilter - [Function]
 * export `filter` function to allow users to access.
 For selectFilter, `filter(value)` to filter columns dynamically.

+### selectFilter.onFilter - [Function]
+* Register a listener which will be called when column filter being triggered.

 **Example**
 ```js
 import BootstrapTable from 'react-bootstrap-table-next';